Why do we need Measure B?

 - Maintain music programs and world language electives, such as French and Spanish classes

 - Maintain classroom computers and technology instruction

 - Keep school libraries open and maintain library services and materials

-The measure will renew the current annual rate of $352 per parcel and add $118 per parcel.
+Measure B will renew the current annual rate of $352 per parcel and add $118 per parcel.
 The amount may be adjusted by no more than 3% annually to ensure funding keeps pace with inflation and the cost of providing instruction.
 Every penny will stay in our community to support Dixie schools.
 Seniors will continue to be eligible for an exemption from the cost.

-Why does the measure increase local funding for our schools?
+Why does Measure B increase local funding for our schools?